-- 1. Is SAE superior to splenectomy in terms of quality of life outcome at different time points after treatment? - 2.
-How do NOM, SAE and splenectomy compare in terms of complications during treatment, need for re-intervention, hospital stay (days), return to daily activities (days)? - 3.
-Is SAE cost-effective compared to splenectomy? - 4.
-How does SAE affect imaging outcomes (splenic morpholical characteristics such as volume, necrosis, splenosis, califications or chronic infarction morphology) 1 month and 1 year after embolization? - 5.
-Can we design a patient-oriented protocol for the treatment of traumatic splenic injury? - 6.
-Is there a difference between proximal versus distal SAE? (immunologic/imaging) - 7.
+- 1. Is SAE superior to splenectomy in terms of quality of life outcome after treatment? - 2.
+How do NOM, SAE and splenectomy compare in terms of complications during treatment, need for re-intervention and hospital stay (days)? - 3.
+How does SAE affect imaging outcomes (splenic morpholical characteristics such as volume, necrosis, splenosis, calcifications or chronic infarction morphology) 1 month and 1 year after embolization? - 4.
+Can we design a patient-oriented protocol for the treatment of traumatic splenic injury? - 5.
+Is there a difference between proximal versus distal SAE? (immunologic/imaging) - 6.
 What are the prognostic factors for failure of NOM?